divio/divio-cloud-docs/background/project-creation-options.rst

 * **Additional Boilerplate**: *HTML5*

 It's important to understand that these pre-built project templates are simply there to provide you with a quick way to get started with a particular stack.
-They don't prevent you from adding other components; for example, you might decide to :ref:`add Sass CSS compilation using Node to a project that doesn't already include Node <configure-sass>`.
+They don't prevent you from adding other components.